gddens/World_Happiness_Visualization/README.md

-# 1. Project Overview:
+# 1. Machine Learning and Visualization Overview:
-The aim of this project is to create a machine learning model to predict one's happiness score (Life_Ladder) based on 8 features.
+The aim is to create a machine learning model to predict one's happiness score (Life_Ladder) based on 8 features.

 # 2. Data
 The datasets used is taken from <a> https://worldhappiness.report </a> and is DataPanelWHR2021C2.xls.
 This file has been saved as a .csv file DataPanelWHR2021C2.csv